Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Introduction

-In this paper we study Question \ref{geom} in the case when the value of $r$ is maximal.
-In particular, we show that $r$ is always bounded from above by $2\dim(X)$.
-Our main theorem is as follows.
+Informally speaking, these results suggest that existence of finite abelian subgroups in $\Bir(X)$ of unbounded orders should imply existence of algebraic groups (of positive dimension depending on $r$) acting on $X$ by birational automorphisms, at least if the ranks $r$ of the finite abelian groups are close to maximal.
+For smaller values of $r$ the relation between finite abelian and algebraic subgroups of $\Bir(X)$ is more delicate.
+For instance, there exists a sequence of finite cyclic subgroups of $\mathrm{Cr}_2(\mathbb{C}) = \Bir(\mathbb{P}^2_{\mathbb{C}})$ which generate a subgroup isomorphic to $\mathbb{Q}/\mathbb{Z}$ but are not contained in any torus in the Cremona group \cite{Wri79}.
+Existence of finite abelian subgroups of unbounded orders in the group $\Bir(X)$, where $X$ is a non-rational rationally connected threefold, is a difficult open problem (see \cite[Question 4.8]{PS18}).
+Another related open problem (cf. \cite[Conjecture 1.7]{Xu18}) is a conjectural description of projective varieties with non-Jordan groups of birational automorphisms.
+The first examples of such varieties were constructed in \cite{Zar14}; a complete description exists in dimension 3 by \cite[Theorem 1.8]{PS18} and \cite[Theorem 1.6]{Xu18}.

+We should also mention a ``toroidalization principle'' recently studied by J. Moraga in his works on Kawamata log terminal singularities \cite{Mor20, Mor21a, Mor21b}.
+In particular, he showed that existence of ``large'' finite abelian groups of rank $n$ acting on a projective Fano type variety of dimension $n$ implies that $X$ is birational to a log Calabi--Yau toric pair (\cite[Theorem 2]{Mor20}).
+In \cite[Theorem 1]{Mor21b} a general result on toroidalization for finite group actions on klt singularities is proved.
+The case of cyclic group actions on Fano type surfaces is studied in \cite{Mor21a}.

+The aim of this paper is to initiate a systematic study of an invariant similar to the discrete degree of symmetry for groups of birational (and bimeromorphic) automorphisms.
+Our main result is a generalization of Theorem ~\ref{mundet1} to groups of birational automorphisms.

-\begin{theorem} Let $X$ be a projective variety over an algebraically closed field of zero characteristic.
-Suppose that the group $\Bir(X)$ contains subgroups isomorphic to $(\mathbb{Z}/N_i\mathbb{Z})^r$ for some fixed $r$ and arbitrarily large $N_i$.
-Then $r \leqslant 2\dim(X)$ and in case of equality $X$ is birational to an abelian variety. \end{theorem}
+\begin{theorem} Let $X$ be a projective algebraic variety over an algebraically closed field of zero characteristic.
+Suppose that there exists an unbounded sequence $\{N_i\}_{i \in \mathbb{N}}$ of positive integers such that the group $\Bir(X)$ contains subgroups isomorphic to $(\mathbb{Z}/N_i\mathbb{Z})^r$ for some fixed $r$.
+Then $r \leqslant 2\dim(X)$, and in case of equality $X$ is birational to an abelian variety. \end{theorem}

-Compared to Theorem \ref{jxu1}, in our theorem we allow $X$ to be uniruled.
-Also the orders $N_i$ of generators of the finite groups are not necessarily prime.
-The main ideas of the proof are, however, already present in J. Xu's work (see e. g. the proof of \cite[Proposition 2.12]{Xu18}).
-Combining these ideas with some technical results from our paper \cite{Gol21}, we prove the same result for groups of bimeromorphic selfmaps of compact K\"ahler spaces of dimension 3.
+Compared to Theorem \ref{jxu1}, we consider also uniruled varieties; moreover, we do not assume that the orders $N_i$ of generators of the finite groups are prime.
+The main idea of the proof is to consider the action of $\Bir(X)$ on the maximal rationally connected (MRC) fibration of $X$ (see Definition \ref{mrcdef} below); this idea is already present in J. Xu's work (see \cite[Proposition 2.12]{Xu18}).
+Combining it with some technical results from our paper \cite{Gol23}, we prove an analogous result for groups of bimeromorphic selfmaps of compact K\"ahler spaces.
+We have to assume the existence of quasi-minimal models (see Definition \ref{qmin} and Proposition \ref{NonUniKah} below) for the (non-uniruled) base of the MRC fibration of $X$.
+This is the case if the base has dimension at most 3 by \cite[Theorem 1.1]{HP16} and is expected to be true in any dimension.